 Our recommendation, add pink Himalayan salt or rock salt to prevent hyperthyroidism.
 Including salt and potassium could bring your energy back and reduce fatigue levels.
 Drink bottled, distilled, or filtered water for added minerals.

 No, we’re not joking.
 Believe it or not, baking soda has some amazing health benefits.
 Drinking baking soda during your intermittent fast can help digestive issues, bloating, fatigue, muscle soreness, and also aids in stomach acidity and pH levels.
+Not only that but sodium bicarbonate, is your body's natural lactic acid buffer, helping with the delay of muscle fatigue.

 Add 1tsp with water and choke it down